-- The election of two Class I Directors for three-year terms, such terms to continue until the annual meeting of stockholders in 2000 and until such Directors' successors are duly elected and qualified; and - 2.
+- 1. The election of three Class II Directors for three-year terms, such terms to continue until the annual meeting of stockholders in 2001 and until such Directors' successors are duly elected and qualified; - 2.
+An amendment to the Company's 1996 Stock Option and Grant Plan to increase the number of shares of the Company's Common Stock available for issuance thereunder; and - 3.
 Such other business as may properly come before the meeting and any adjournments or postponements thereof.

-The Notice of Annual Meeting, Proxy Statement and Proxy Card are first being mailed to stockholders of the Company on or about March 28, 1997 in connection with the solicitation of proxies for the Annual Meeting.
-The Board of Directors has fixed the close of business on March 18, 1997 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting (the "Record Date").
+The Notice of Annual Meeting, Proxy Statement and Proxy Card are first being mailed to stockholders of the Company on or about March 27, 1998 in connection with the solicitation of proxies for the Annual Meeting.
+The Board of Directors has fixed the close of business on March 18, 1998 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting (the "Record Date").
 Only holders of record of the Company's common stock, par value \$.01 per share (the "Common Stock"), at the close of business on the Record Date will be entitled to notice of, and to vote at, the Annual Meeting.
-As of the Record Date, there were approximately 16,183,244 shares of Common Stock outstanding and entitled to vote at the Annual Meeting and approximately 315 stockholders of record.
+As of the Record Date, there were approximately 16,309,776 shares of Common Stock outstanding and entitled to vote at the Annual Meeting and approximately 364 stockholders of record.
 Each holder of a share of Common Stock outstanding as of the close of business on the Record Date will be entitled to one vote for each share held of record with respect to each matter submitted at the Annual Meeting.

 The presence, in person or by proxy, of a majority of the total number of outstanding shares of Common Stock is necessary to constitute a quorum for the transaction of business at the Annual Meeting.
-A quorum being present, the affirmative vote of a plurality of the votes cast is necessary to elect each nominee as a Director of the Company.

 Shares that reflect abstentions or "broker non-votes" (i.e., shares represented at the meeting held by brokers or nominees as to which instructions have not been received from the beneficial owners or persons entitled to vote such shares and with respect to which the broker or nominee does not have discretionary voting power to vote such shares) will be counted for purposes of determining whether a quorum is present for the transaction of business at the meeting.
-With respect to the election of Directors, votes may be cast in favor of or withheld from each nominee; votes that are withheld will be excluded entirely from the vote and will have no effect.
-Broker non-votes will also have no effect on the outcome of the election of the Directors.